tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 This document defines the following terms:

+Oblivious Resolution Server:
+: A server that acts as either a Proxy or Target.

 Oblivious Proxy:
-: A server that proxies encrypted client DNS queries to a resolution server that will be able to decrypt the query (the Oblivious Target).
-Oblivious DoH servers can function as proxies, but other non-resolver proxy servers could also be used.
+: An ODoH server that proxies encrypted DNS queries and responses between a client and an ODoH Target.

 Oblivious Target:
-: A resolution server that receives encrypted client DNS queries and generates encrypted DNS responses transferred via an Oblivious Proxy.
+: An ODoH server that receives and decrypts encrypted client DNS queries from a Proxy, and returns encrypted DNS responses via that same  Proxy.
+A Target may be co-located with a resolver or part of the resolver itself, but neither is a requirement.

 # Deployment Requirements